grafana/agent/docs/sources/flow/reference/cli/run.md

 ---
 canonical: https://grafana.com/docs/agent/latest/flow/reference/cli/run/
+description: The `run` command runs Grafana Agent in the foreground until an interrupt is received.
-title: grafana-agent run
+title: run command
+menuTitle: run
-weight: 100
+weight: 300
 ---

-# `grafana-agent run` command
+# `run` command

-The `grafana-agent run` command runs Grafana Agent Flow in the foreground until an interrupt is received.
+The `run` command runs Grafana Agent Flow in the foreground until an interrupt is received.

 ## Usage

+Usage:

-Usage: `grafana-agent run [FLAG ...]
+* `AGENT_MODE=flow grafana-agent run [FLAG ...]
 FILE_NAME`
+* `grafana-agent-flow run [FLAG ...]
+FILE_NAME`

+   Replace the following:

+   * `FLAG`: One or more flags that define the input and output of the command.
+   * `FILE_NAME`: Required.
+The Grafana Agent configuration file.

-`grafana-agent run` must be provided an argument which points at the River config file to use. `grafana-agent run` will immediately exit with an error if the River file wasn't specified, can't be loaded, or contained errors during the initial load.
+If the `FILE_NAME` argument is not provided, or if the configuration file can't be loaded or contains errors during the initial load, the `run` command will immediately exit and show an error message.

-Grafana Agent Flow will continue to run if subsequent reloads of the config file fail, potentially marking components as unhealthy depending on the nature of the failure.
+Grafana Agent Flow will continue to run if subsequent reloads of the configuration file fail, potentially marking components as unhealthy depending on the nature of the failure.
 When this happens, Grafana Agent Flow will continue functioning in the last valid state.

-`grafana-agent run` launches an HTTP server for expose metrics about itself and components.
-The HTTP server is also used for exposing a UI at `/` for debugging running components.
+`run` launches an HTTP server that exposes metrics about itself and its components.
+The HTTP server is also exposes a UI at `/` for debugging running components.

 The following flags are supported: